AGNC Investment's Q4 2016 Income Statement And EPS Projection - Part 2

 When all factors and assumptions are taken into consideration, I project AGNC will record a relatively unchanged net periodic interest costs of interest rate swaps expense for the fourth quarter of 2016.
 This is due to the following three assumed interest rate swap factors during the quarter: 1) slight increase in the average notional balance as AGNC remained fairly cautious regarding its risk management strategy; 2) increase in the weighted average fixed pay rate on all newly created contracts when compared to terminated/settled contracts; and 3) modest increase in the average floating receive rate on all contracts.
 Through a detailed analysis that will be omitted from this particular article, I am projecting AGNC had a net periodic interest costs of interest rate swaps expense of $50 million for the fourth quarter of 2016.
 This calculates to a decreased expense of ($1) million when compared to the prior quarter.
 This should be seen as a cautious projection (possibility of an even higher reduction within this secondary sub-account).

 The second secondary sub-account to discuss relates to the net valuation gain (loss) on AGNC's interest rate swaps.
 Basically across all tenors/maturities, there was a material increase in the fixed pay rate of all interest rate payer swap contracts during the fourth quarter of 2016.
-The fixed pay rate on interest rate swap contracts with a tenor/maturity towards the shorter-end of the yield curve (1 - 3 years) had a 20 - 65 bp increase during the fourth quarter of 2016.
-The fixed pay rate on interest rate swap contracts with a tenor/maturity towards the longer-end of the yield curve (10 - 30 years) had a 80 - 95 bp increase during the fourth quarter of 2016.
+The fixed pay rate on interest rate swap contracts with a tenor/maturity towards the shorter-end of the yield curve (1-3 years) had a 20-65 bp increase during the fourth quarter of 2016.
+The fixed pay rate on interest rate swap contracts with a tenor/maturity towards the longer-end of the yield curve (10-30 years) had an 80-95 bp increase during the fourth quarter of 2016.
 It should be noted these movements were extremely large for just one quarter.

 Through a detailed analysis that will be omitted from this particular article, I am projecting AGNC's second secondary sub-account had a net valuation gain of $895 million for the fourth quarter of 2016.
 When both secondary sub-accounts are combined, I am projecting AGNC's interest rate swaps had a total net valuation gain of $845 million for the fourth quarter of 2016.